Urban Informatics and Visualization at UC Berkeley

 Leaflet and MapBox: more advanced web mapping for community engagement, advocacy, and visualizing research findings.

-Installing, customizing, and using WordPress: each student creates a customized blog as a web portfolio to share and publicize their projects from class.
+Installing, customizing, and using Wordpress: each student creates a customized blog as a web portfolio to share and publicize their projects from class.

 GitHub for version control and collaborative development.